ansys/pyensight/doc/source/calc_functions.rst

     An isosurface created in this field would mimic the part boundary, but at the offset distance into the field.

-    This calculator function is not supported for Server of Server (SOS) decomposition because SOS was designed to benefit from independent Servers computations in parallel.
-The inter-dependent computational mapping of the field results from the fluid part onto the boundary part violates this assumption.
+    This function is not supported for Server of Server (SOS) decomposition because SOS was designed to benefit from independent server computations in parallel.
+The interdependent computational mapping of the field results from the fluid part onto the boundary part violates this assumption.
 In other words, because you cannot be sure that you have all of the fluid information on one server for the mapping, this